zinguyen/zinguyen.github.io/_posts/2019-01-11-What-I-Learned-in-Algo-Class.md

     - Something is really cool about asking for memory and responsibly return these memory afterwards :)
 - Linked lists
     - I've been reading about linked list in <a href="https://www.manning.com/books/grokking-algorithms"> Grokking Algorithm</a> and listening to <a href="https://www.codingblocks.net/podcast/data-structures-arrays-and-array-ish/"> Code Blocks's Array vs. Array-ish podcast</a> so this week's materials really re-enforce the concept.
 Can't wait to learn implementing them in a project soon!
+- Queue and its implementation
+    - Write a queue with enqueue and dequeue functions in C
+- Buffer and Circular Buffer
 - Working with lab partners
     - This semester, we have a lot more of collaborative projects and labs which is exciting.
 I learned to tackle problems and work with other classmates.

+#### Week 3

+- All about sorting algorithms!
+Super interesting to see how different sorting algorithms approach and solve the problem of sorting a list and also performed time complexity analysis on these algorithms.
+- We also saw some new data structures such as trees in general and binary trees.